ndagisusan/Rock-Paper-Scissors-game/README.md

-# Kamilimu-python-assignment
+# Rock Paper Scissors game (rps)

-This is a rock paper scissors game (rps)
+This is an assignment for the KamiLimu Mentorship program